A Rare Folly Fort Deep Plate

 Where they were given permission to build a hospital.

-However, they were later discovered to be bringing guns
+However, they were later discovered to be bringing in guns